 Muscle Building and Toning Potential

-Boxing also enhances muscle gain in active individuals, whereas traditional low-intensity cardio can actually be detrimental to muscle building (and retention).
+Women boxing on a regular basis tend to have pretty substantial arm and shoulder muscles, not to mention a rock solid core.
+Boxing enhances muscle gain in active individuals, whereas traditional low-intensity cardio can actually be detrimental to muscle building (and retention).
 Moreover, the dynamic total-body effort that boxing requires is great for toning muscles from head to toe.

 Once you master the striking techniques and footwork, you will notice that your arms, legs and trunk become stronger and more agile; this, in turn, promotes muscle tone and leanness.